-According to a September 2018 Government Accountability Office (GAO) report on broadband internet access on tribal lands, the Federal Communications Commission methodology for measuring and reporting broadband access resulted in overstatements in broadband access that leave some tribal lands and communities underserved or unserved.
-A key finding of the GAO report is that the Federal Communication Commission's report that 63 percent of tribal lands across the country lack access to high-speed broadband services is understated, and that the digital divide between Indian Country and the rest of the United States is even greater than previously reported.
-Policies and investments focused on the deployment of broadband and the adoption of new technologies will provide increased opportunities for tribal nations to build thriving economies, inclusive public safety networks, strong public media systems, and other necessary infrastructure.
+According to a September 2018 Government Accountability Office (GAO) report on broadband internet access on tribal lands, FCC methodology for measuring and reporting broadband access overestimates broadband deployment on tribal lands, indicating that the digital divide between Indian Country and the rest of the United States is even greater than previously reported.
+Policies and investments focused on the deployment of broadband and the adoption of new technologies will provide increased opportunities for tribal nations to build thriving economies, comprehensive public safety networks, strong public media systems, and other necessary infrastructure.